AhmadWaleed/assessment/readme.md

 I use eloquent for bussiness logic because the requirments wasn't so clear i tried my best to understand the requiremetns.
 Also i didn't use excessive comment becuase i am not int favour of comments unless your code is not self explainatory.
+Test coverage is not 100 % but most of the code is cover.